agormp/sumt/README.md

 * `-b 0.25`: Discard 25% of tree samples as burn-in
 * `-t 0.99`: Keep track of topology probabilities, report 99% credible set
 * `-s`: Compute average standard deviation of split frequencies as a measure of MCMC convergence
-* `-f 0.1`: Report mean, variance, and standard error of the mean of branch lengths for all bipartitions seen in more than 10% of input trees
+* `-f 0.1`: Report mean, variance, and standard error of the mean, for branch lengths for all bipartitions seen in more than 10% of input trees
 * `--rootmid`: Perform midpoint rooting

 ```